GeorgeHazaka/Yam-Yam-Pizza/README.md

   + **Tasks:** after logging in, click on 'Book_a_table' in the navbar, you will see a list of all the bookings.
 Under every booking there is a 'Remove' button.
 Click it, and it will take you to a page where you have two buttons.
 Click the 'Yes, Delete' button.
 + **User Story 011:** as a user I want to sign out.
   + **Tasks:** after logging in, click on 'Sign_out' button in the navbar.
 A confirmation message will appear, click 'Ok'.
++ **User Story 012:** as a user I want to open the site Facebook page.
+  + **Tasks:** scroll down to the end, and click on the Facebook icon located at the bottom of the page.
++ **User Story 013:** as a user I want to open the site Youtube page.
+  + **Tasks:** scroll down to the end, and click on the Youtube icon located at the bottom of the page.
++ **User Story 014:** as a user I want to open the site Twitter page.
+  + **Tasks:** scroll down to the end, and click on the Twitter icon located at the bottom of the page.
++ **User Story 015:** as a user I want to open the site Instagram page.
+  + **Tasks:** scroll down to the end, and click on the Instagram icon located at the bottom of the page.
++ **User Story 016:** as a user I want to see the navigation bar buttons when I am using med-small screen devices.
+  + **Tasks:** click on the button located in the top right corner in the navbar
 ## Testing

 ----